pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 > The quality of the maps should be improved.

 FIXME Thought: Quite subjective, to me the map is fine.

+ALEX: I also don't know what to improve.
+In Fig. 2 the big red dots representing the 'plot locations' are not particularly useful.
+But your map of the Basque Country is incorrect!
+The Basque Country has a big hole in the south!
+FIXME

+FIXME: Figure does not include a copyright statement for Bing maps!!
+Check terms of use, and regardless of their requirements, Bing maps should be mentioned as an image source.

 > Page 2, Column 2, Line 22: Please use the already introduced abbreviation ML